What is toremifene?

 Usual Adult Dose for Breast Cancer:

 Use: Treatment of metastatic breast cancer in postmenopausal women with estrogen-receptor positive or unknown tumors.

 What other drugs will affect toremifene?

-Many drugs can interact with toremifene.
+Many drugs can affect toremifene.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.